Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - [Sanzang and Seimei Abe gliding](#Sanzang-and-Seimei-Abe-gliding)
 - [Neutral L-stick bugs](#Neutral-L-stick-bugs)
 - [Dynasty running cycle bug](#Dynasty-running-cycle-bug)

-Speed movement tactics could be generally divided into three different types: ground movement, aerial movement or a hybrid of the two.
-It's useful to consider all of them when devising the fastest route through a level.
-For example: in some level it might be useful to start an infinite jump early and then move some distance airborne to get over multiple invisible walls with a single jump.

-This game has a Speed cap of 360.
-Although you can use upgrade stone duping to get a character's Speed all the way to 500, I haven't noticed any circumstances where this makes a difference compared to having 360 Speed.

-Some characters are able to use some kind of a technique to bypass the Speed cap.
-Of course, this is extremely valuable in speedruns, and the best methods for doing so are listed below.

 As a general rule, if you're not playing on a NG+ save file with maxed out characters, a horse is your best option for fast movement.
 A horse has a 200 base Speed, whereas the highest natural Speed of all your characters is only 170 (Sun Wukong).
 Some characters have specific techniques to go even faster than 200 Speed, but only a handful (like Xiahou Yuan) can replace a horse in runs without any set-up.